CPK Insurance

 How to Save on Commercial Auto Insurance

 Reducing your commercial auto insurance costs starts with proactive risk management.
 Implementing a formal fleet safety program with written driving policies, regular safety meetings, and ongoing driver training demonstrates to insurers that you take risk seriously.
-Many carriers offer 5-15% discounts for documented safety programs.
+Many carriers offer discounts for documented safety programs.

 Technology investments can generate meaningful savings.
 GPS tracking systems help optimize routes and monitor driver behavior.
 Dash cameras provide evidence in accident disputes, often preventing fraudulent claims.
-Telematics devices that track speed, braking, and acceleration can earn usage-based discounts from progressive carriers.
+Telematics devices that track speed, braking, and acceleration can earn usage-based discounts from some carriers.

 Driver selection and management directly impacts your rates.
 Hiring drivers with clean records, conducting annual motor vehicle record checks, and removing high-risk drivers from your policy keeps your experience modification rate low.
 Some carriers offer rate reductions for completing defensive driving courses.